impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 This is used to emulate `#!` on machines that don't support it
 ```

 Some machines apparently don't support shebangs.
 Interesting.
 I try to look up which ones, starting with Googling "shebang computing".
-The first result is [a Wikipedia article](https://web.archive.org/web/20221102170415/https://en.wikipedia.org/wiki/Shebang_(Unix)) whose title is "Shebang (Unix)".
+The first result is [a Wikipedia article](https://web.archive.org/web/20221102170415/https://en.wikipedia.org/wiki/Shebang_(Unix)){:target="_blank" rel="noopener"} whose title is "Shebang (Unix)".
 That title, plus the sentence in the 2nd paragraph (below), give a clue:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-409am.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </p>

 Together, these tell me that one type of machine that *wouldn't* support a shebang is a non-Unix system, such as Windows.
-I find another StackOverflow answer [here](https://web.archive.org/web/20220725080603/https://stackoverflow.com/questions/7574453/shebang-notation-python-scripts-on-windows-and-linux), which tells me essentially the same thing, when I Google "do shebangs work in windows":
+I find another StackOverflow answer [here](https://web.archive.org/web/20220725080603/https://stackoverflow.com/questions/7574453/shebang-notation-python-scripts-on-windows-and-linux){:target="_blank" rel="noopener"}, which tells me essentially the same thing, when I Google "do shebangs work in windows":

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-413am.png" width="80%" style="border: 1px solid black; padding: 0.5em">